Grace Meng: 2012 election

 In June 2012, Meng faced fellow Assembly member Rory Lancman and New York City Council member Elizabeth Crowley in a primary election for New York's 6th congressional district and won.
 She received the endorsement of the Queens County Democratic Party, and a New York Times reporter wrote that she was "poised to become the biggest political star from New York City's fastest-growing demographic group."
 Meng said her focus would be to create jobs, improve transportation, and grow tourism opportunities in her borough.
 Like her father, she garnered local community support from the Henan Association of Eastern America, a local Henan hometown association co-founded by Meng's grandmother.

 Meng's father, Jimmy Meng, was arrested during an FBI sting investigation in 2012.
 He later pleaded guilty to wire fraud in connection with a bribery scheme.

 On November 6, 2012, Grace Meng defeated Republican New York City Councilmember Dan Halloran, making her the first Asian American elected to Congress from New York.

+Re-election bids

+In 2014, 2016, and 2018, Meng retained her seat without a Democratic primary challenger.
+In 2020, she faced two primary challengers, winning with 65% of the vote, and went on to defeat a Republican in the general election.
+She was unopposed in the primary in 2022 and 2024.
+In 2026, Chuck Park challenged her in the Democratic primary, which Meng won with 57% of the vote.